praveensripati/001-mcafee-aws-dev-workshop/README.md

 1. While creating the Security Group, make sure that the Inbound rules has **10.0.0.0/8** for the source as shown below.
 This will allow connection to the AWS resources from the McAfee network.\
 ![](images/2021-04-03-16-12-21.png)

-## Option 2 (without VPN)

-1. Select the **default** VPC.

-1. While creating the Security Group, make sure that the Inbound rules has **0.0.0.0/0** for the source.
-This will allow connection to the AWS resources from the McAfee network.

 # Agenda